-- a) It will comprise at least three (3) and at most (5) non-executive directors, with at least two of them being independent directors, appointed for a maximum term of four (4) years by the Board of Directors, as proposed by the Appointments Committee. - b) A Chairperson shall be appointed among the independent directors for a maximum 4-year term, after which he/she may not be re-elected as chairperson until one year has elapsed since conclusion of said term; and a Secretary shall also be appointed, though this officer need not be a Director. - c) Members shall no longer hold their office: a) when they cease to be non-executive directors of the Company; b) when independent directors lose that office, if this means the number of independent directors on the Committee is less than two; and c) when agreed on by the Board of Directors. - d) Directors sitting on the Committee who are re-elected as Directors of the Company shall continue to hold their positions within the Committee unless the Board of Directors resolves otherwise.
+- a) It will comprise at least three (3) and at most (5) non-executive directors, with at least two of them being independent directors, appointed for a maximum term of four (4) years by the Board of Directors, as proposed or with prior report of by the Appointments and Remunerations Committee. - b) A Chairperson shall be appointed among the independent directors for a maximum term of four (4) years, after which he or she may not be re-elected as Chairperson until one year has elapsed since conclusion of said term.
+A Secretary shall also be appointed, though this officer does not need to be a Director. - c) Members shall no longer hold their office: a) when they cease to be non-executive directors of the Company; b) when independent directors lose that category, if this means the number of independent directors within the Committee is less than two; and c) when agreed on by the Board of Directors.

+d) Directors sitting on the Committee who are re-elected as Directors of the Company shall continue to hold their positions within the Committee unless the Board of Directors resolves otherwise.